 |King of Wands||honest and conscientious married person with a friendly demeanor||unyielding but tolerant, severe but good|

-Cups represent emotions and everything linked to them, including relationships.
+Cups represent emotions and everything linked to them, including love and relationships.
 Your emotional consciousness is in question when Cups dominate a reading.
 If this happens look at how your emotions are influenced and influencing your relationships and the quality of the connection you share with others.

 |Ace of Cups||“your cup runneth over”, good health, love, joy, beauty, purity||deceit, selfishness, instability|

 |Two of Cups||romance, friendship, passion, cooperation, affinity||violent passion, false friendship, misunderstanding|

 |Three of Cups||conclusion, fortune, hospitality, happiness, healing||hidden, overindulgence, pain, gossip, ending|

 |Four of Cups||dissatisfaction, kindness, reevaluation, redemption||new goals, ambitions, beginning|